 The revised EU Tobacco Products Directive will replace existing legislation on regulating the sale and manufacture of tobacco products and, for the first time, regulate e-cigarettes and herbal products.

 Filter by type:

-ASH Wales welcomes the announcement today of the consultation on banning smoking in cars with children under 18 present.
+ASH Wales Cymru has welcomed the successful vote today in the National Assembly for Wales, banning people from smoking in cars when children are present.

 On 12th May we hosted an event at the Senedd called A Smokefree Generation for Wales.
 The event was sponsored by the Chair of the Health and Social Care Committee and Labour Assembly Member for Aberavon David Rees.